About the Journal

-Additionally, through its unique from-Conference-to-Journal-Publication concept, AEM offers a rare opportunity for authors to submit papers to one of its partner conferences and then be considered for journal publication.
-With its multi-layered review process, AEM helps authors prepare, improve, and timely publish their research papers.
+Additionally, through its unique from-Conference-to-Journal-Publication concept, Advanced Electromagnetics offers a rare opportunity for authors to submit papers to one of its partner conferences and then be considered for journal publication.
+With its multi-layered review process, Advanced Electromagnetics helps authors prepare, improve, and timely publish their research papers.

 Publication in this journal is totally free.
 There are no article submission charges, no article processing charges and no publication fees.

 Authors who publish with this journal agree to the following terms: